Dangerous Dan and the Hole in the Ground

 And try as I might for the rest of that day,

-What to do when a job takes an unfortunate hitch.
+What to when a job takes an unfortunate hitch,

 The boiler belongs in a pit.
 It’s true!”

-And the men gathered around me, and they stared at my book,
+And the men gathered ‘round me, and they stared at my book,

 And each had his turn to take a good look.

-Then they all started nodded, and they laughed with delight,
+And they all started nodding and they laughed with delight,

 For they saw by the book that the hook-up was right!

-And once they'd gotten over their initial alarm,
+And once they got over their initial alarm,

 And Dangerous Dan was a hero that day.

-Because he never would have thought of digging that pit!
+For he never would have thought of digging that pit.

 A lesson that went to the depths of my soul.

-There comes a point in your life when you put the books down,
+There comes a point in your life where you put the books down,

 And you learn all the rest from a hole in the ground.